lzmaths/leetcode/README.md

 # leetcode
-This includes solutions of leetcode
+1. This includes solutions of leetcode
+2. The codes are all written in python